Department of Labor Logo United States Department of Labor

 Rehabilitation counselors typically do the following:

-• Provide individual and group counseling to help clients adjust to their disability
+• Provide individual and group counseling to help clients with a variety of issues

 • Evaluate clients’ abilities, interests, experiences, skills, health, and education

-• Develop a treatment plan for clients, in consultation with other professionals, such as doctors, therapists, and psychologists
+• Develop a rehabilitation plan for clients, and, if necessary, consult with doctors, therapists, or other healthcare workers

-• Arrange for clients to obtain services, such as medical care or career training
+• Refer clients to services, such as medical care or career training

-• Help employers understand the needs and abilities of people with disabilities, as well as laws and resources that affect people with disabilities
+• Help employers and community members understand the needs and abilities of people with disabilities, as well as related laws and resources

-• Help clients develop their strengths and adjust to their limitations
+• Help clients develop their skills and use their strengths to adjust to functional or other limitations

 • Locate resources, such as wheelchairs or computer programs, that help clients live and work more independently

-• Maintain client records and monitor clients’ progress, adjusting the rehabilitation or treatment plan as necessary
+• Maintain client records and monitor clients’ progress, adjusting the rehabilitation plan as necessary

 • Advocate for the rights of people with disabilities to live in a community and work in the job of their choice

 Rehabilitation counselors help people with disabilities at various stages in their lives.
-Some work with students, to develop strategies to live with their disability and transition from school to work.
-Others help veterans cope with the mental or physical effects of their military service.
-Still others help elderly people adapt to disabilities developed later in life from illness or injury.
-Some may provide expert testimony or assessments during personal-injury or workers’ compensation cases.
+For example, some work with students to develop strategies for transitioning from school to work.
+Others help veterans to cope with the mental or physical effects of their military service.
+Still others help people adapt to disabilities developed later in life from illness or injury.

 Some rehabilitation counselors deal specifically with employment issues.
 These counselors, sometimes called vocational rehabilitation counselors, typically work with older students and adults.